xarray-contrib/xarray.dev/src/posts/introducing-inference-data/index.md

 ### The benefit of Xarray

-Xarray in turn simplifies the life of the ArviZ devs because we don't need to focus too much on the data store object, and instead can focus on the statistical computation.
+Xarray in turn simplifies the life of the ArviZ devs because we don't need to focus too much on the data store object, and instead we can focus on the statistical computations.

 **Editing note** Should I mention ein stats? https://github.com/arviz-devs/xarray-einstats